boredhero/morefuelsmod-1.14/readme.md

 ## TODO:

-* Do an assessment of what fuel tweaks are necessary in 1.14.4 before implemeneting them
+* Make smelting recipes for Dried Plant
+* Make crafting recipe for Dried Plant Block
+* Make Chorus + Purpur stuff flammable
-* Implement fuel tweaks as per assessment
+* Implement fuel tweaks as per assessment in Fuels.md
 * Implement a rich fully featured config
 	* Optional: Have a GUI config
 * Implement block/item crafting recipies
 	* Mostly done now.
-		* Still need to sort out fuel pellet madness
 * Implement fuel timings.
 * Investigate support Forge 1.14.2 and 1.14.3 with one jar
 	* This may be a little more complicated because of the mods.toml format.
 Not sure if it'll allow but should try